Ibrahim Ibrahim (economist): Role in QNV2030

 He was a leader in the development of the Qatar National Vision 2030 project.

 Other positions

 Ibrahim has worked in the oil and gas industry.
 He is the Vice Chairman of the Board of RasGas Company Limited and Chairman of the Marketing Committee.
 He is a member of the Board of Directors of QatarEnergy, Qatar Gas and Industries Qatar a Vice Chairman of the Board of Directors of Qatar Petroleum International and Industrial Bank and member of the Board of Qatar Central Bank.

 Previous occupations

-Ibrahim was an Associate Professor of Business, Economics and Quantitative methods at the University of Hawaii, Honolulu, United States from 1970 to 1978, Director of the Economic Department of the Organization of Arab Petroleum Exporting Countries, Kuwait from 1979 to 1986, and a Senior Economist at the Oxford Institute for Energy Studies, Oxford, England from 1986 to 1988.
+Ibrahim was an Associate Professor of Business, Economics and Quantitative methods at the University of Hawaiʻi from 1970 to 1978, Director of the Economic Department of the Organization of Arab Petroleum Exporting Countries, Kuwait from 1979 to 1986, and a Senior Economist at the Oxford Institute for Energy Studies from 1986 to 1988.

 Awards

 In 2009, Ibrahim was honoured with the ‘Liquefied Natural Gas (LNG) Visionary Award’ at a special ceremony held at the CWC World LNG Summit in Barcelona, Spain.